 While very rare, the biggest issue that can develop from eating a lot of coconut oil is that your dog will get pancreatitis.
 This organ is necessary to release enzymes that help digestion, so pancreatitis will prevent proper digestion.
 The common indications of pancreatitis are a pain in his abdomen, diarrhea, vomiting, and a hunched back.
 If you notice these signs, call your veterinarian immediately.

 When feeding coconut oil to your dog, he has a probability of getting diarrhea, so make sure he drinks a lot of water.
 When a dog has diarrhea, dehydration is very common, so if he won’t drink for you, then try and soak your dog’s daily meal in water.
+You can give your dog Pedialyte to help with the dehydration if they are willing to consume it.
 If he has diarrhea for over 48 hours, call your vet to also ensure that your dog isn’t allergic to coconut oil.